GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-peering/README.md

 ### VPNs

-#### External

 Connectivity to on-prem is implemented with VPN HA ([`net-vpn`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpn)) and defined in [`vpn-onprem.tf`](./vpn-onprem.tf).
 The file provisionally implements a single logical connection between onprem and landing at `europe-west1`, and the relevant parameters for its configuration are found in variable `vpn_onprem_configs`.

-#### Internal

-VPNs ([`net-vpn`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpn)) used to interconnect landing and spokes are managed by `vpn-spoke-*.tf` files, each implementing both sides of the VPN connection.
-Per-gateway configurations (e.g. BGP advertisements and session ranges) are controlled by variable `vpn_onprem_configs`.
-VPN gateways and IKE secrets are automatically generated and configured.

 ### Routing and BGP

-Each VPC network ([`net-vpc`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc)) manages a separate routing table, which can define static routes (e.g. to private.googleapis.com) and receives dynamic routes from BGP sessions established with neighbor networks (e.g. landing receives routes from onprem and spokes, and spokes receive RFC1918 from landing).
+Each VPC network ([`net-vpc`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc)) manages a separate routing table, which can define static routes (e.g. to private.googleapis.com) and receives dynamic routes from BGP sessions established with neighbor networks (i.e. landing receives routes from onprem and any other interconnected network).
+Spokes receive dynamic routes programmed on the Landing VPC from the VPC peering.

 Static routes are defined in `vpc-*.tf` files, in the `routes` section of each `net-vpc` module.

-BGP sessions for landing-spoke are configured through variable `vpn_spoke_configs`, while the ones for landing-onprem use variable `vpn_onprem_configs`

 ### Firewall